Dheyson/hello-world/README.md

 Apenas para iniciar no GitHub

 /* Hi!
-  I'm a Computer Science student at Devry University.
+  I'm a Computer Science student at Unifavip/Wyden University.
 I started at august last year and have enjoyed ever since. print */

 using System;